Sports Science Undergraduate Bulletin

 The undergraduate program leading to a Bachelor of Science in Sports Science is designed as a graduate school preparation program since most related career areas will require an advanced degree.

-This is a four-year baccalaureate program with students graduating from the College of Professional Studies.
+This is a four-year baccalaureate program with students graduating from the College of Health Sciences and Professional Studies.
 Requirements the Sports Science major include 49 credits of specific courses in the major plus a 24 credit cluster minor.
 Courses in the cluster minor are selected in consultation with an academic advisor.

 To view a brief PowerPoint presentation on the Sports Science program of study, click here: